14 reasons you should drop everything and visit Australia

 The locals are friendly

 Well, they are if you can decipher what they’re drawling.
 “G’day mate, how’s it goin’” (pronounced something along the lines of “Giddaymart howzitgarn”) roughly translates to “Good day, old chap, pleased to make your acquaintance”.
 Sentences like “Fair dinkum, ya bogan, chuck your grog in the esky” require some more advanced linguistic analysis.

 This place is David Attenborough’s wildest fantasy.
 Kangaroos, wombats, koalas, sea lions, echidnas, platypus, emus, and a furry little fella called the quokka (pictured), who you’ll find bouncing all over Rottnest Island in Western Australia.

-Australia is famous for animals that want to kill you, and you can even swim with sharks and crocodiles Down Under.
+Australia is famous for animals that want to kill you, and you can even swim with sharks Down Under.
 Back home, on the other hand, the most dangerous animal you’ll ever encounter is some sauced-up Geordie in a kebab shop late on a Saturday night.

 If your definition of an outdoor activity is sinking pints in the outside section of Wetherspoons, you need to be introduced to the Australian lifestyle.
 Surfing, swimming, kayaking, cycling, hopping around in a kangaroo’s pouch like they do in cartoons, you name it.

 Planning a summer vacay to Europe to indulge in the continent’s delectable delights?
 Pfft, who’d take Parisian bistro or Spanish tapas when there are sausages waiting to be sizzled on the barbie Down Under?!
 Australia: the global capital of culinary sophistication.

 You’ve seen the Foster’s ads: Australians can’t get enough of the amber liquid.
 Except Foster’s.
 We don’t drink that crap.